Kira 'Patch' Vasquez

 Nexus Dynamics

 Former employer.
+Enemy.
 She helped build the neural interfaces that connected humanity to ORACLE.
-She walked away during the Cascade and hasn't looked back — but Nexus may not have forgotten her.
+She walked away during the Cascade â but Nexus has launched a quiet initiative to recover materials from something called "Project Caduceus," and their operatives are asking questions in the Deep Dregs for the first time in years.

 Fragment Hunters